codewithmikee/expressjs-starter/DEPLOYMENT_OPTIONS.md

 4. For Replit-specific issues, refer to the Replit documentation
 5. For Render-specific issues, refer to the Render documentation

+## Package Manager Options

+This project supports multiple package managers:

+- **npm**: The default package manager (used in most deployment scripts)
+- **pnpm**: Fully supported with render.yaml and deploy-render.sh configurations
+- **yarn**: Compatible but requires manual configuration adjustments

+### Using pnpm for Render Deployment

+The project includes pnpm support for Render deployment.
+The render.yaml file is configured to:
+1. Install pnpm globally: `npm i -g pnpm`
+2. Use pnpm for installing dependencies: `pnpm install`
+3. Use pnpm for building the project: `pnpm run build`

+The deploy-render.sh script automatically detects if pnpm is available and uses it preferentially over npm.

 ## Need More Help?

 If you need additional assistance with deployment, please: